Sejo Sexon: 1995–2010

-After the Bosnian War, Sexon moved to Zagreb, Croatia where he lived for some time.
-Later he came back to Sarajevo, his hometown, and together with Elvis J. Kurtović restored Zabranjeno pušenje.
-In 1996, members of the sketch comedy show Top lista nadrealista pit orchestra such as Sejo Kovo, Đani Pervan, Dušan Vranić, and Samir Ćeramida had become the core of the renewed band.
-During that time, the band works on their new studio album.
-The fifth album of Zabranjeno pušenje Fildžan viška (An Extra Cup of Coffee) is released through Dallas Records and Nimfa Sound in 1997.
-Sejo Sexon produced the album and wrote all songs with some help of Kurtović.
-In November 1995 in Zagreb, he established TLN-Europa, an independent record label and a video production company.

-In March 1999, he finished the sixth Zabranjeno pušenje album, entitled Agent tajne sile (A Secret Force Agent).
-The album is released in June of the same year.
-Next studio album Bog vozi Mercedes (God drives a Mercedes), released in December 2001, was record by home made production in improvised studios in Bjelolasica and Ivanić Grad.
+In March 1999, Sejo Sexon finished the sixth Zabranjeno pušenje album, entitled Agent tajne sile (lit.
+'A Secret Force Agent').
+The album was released in June of the same year.
+Next studio album Bog vozi Mercedes (lit.
+'God drives a Mercedes'), released in December 2001, was record by home made production in improvised studios in Bjelolasica and Ivanić Grad.
 The album was planned to be a noncommercial break from the major music projects.
 No one expected that it would become one of the best selling Zabranjeno pušenje albums.
 The album went on to sell more than 35,000 copies.
 Sejo Sexon wrote and produced four music videos (out of six) for that album.
 For the song "Arizona Dream" he won the 2002 Davorin Award for the best rock song.

 Sexon (second from right) with Zabranjeno Pušenje and Krešimir Kaštelan (middle) in 2008.

-In 2002, he went with Zabranjeno pušenje on the United States tour.
-On May 26, they had recorded the band's second live album at the Casa Loma Ballroom in St. Louis, Missouri.
-For promotional purposed they made a music video for their 1980s hit "Zenica Blues" following the 20th Anniversary of the song's release.
-The video was shot in the Zenica prison.
-In 2003, Zabranjeno pušenje was awarded for their outstanding live performance on the Baščaršija Nights festival in Sarajevo.